Head Coach

 Head Coach of Development

-Lauren has loved every summer season that she has coached, and says that “the summer seasons just keep getting better each year”.
-Lauren is a complete swimming nerd, so if you ever want to chat about swimming, do not hesitate to bring it up to her.
+Lauren states that “the summer seasons just keep getting better each year”.
+Lauren is a complete swimming nerd, so if you ever want to chat about swimming, do not hesitate to start up a conversation.

 Assistant Coach